rhuang7999/Storm-Drain-Design/README.md

 The maximum flowrate is calculated by using the Manning's equation with the new diameter.\
 The maximum flowrate is calculated by dividing the maximum flowrate by the area of the pipe.\
-The specific energy is calcualted using the diameter and maximum velocity.
+The specific energy is calcualted using the diameter and maximum velocity.\

+Specific energy can be used to determine if the flow in the pipe is subcritical or supercritical.